Request an emergency plans report

 FRNSW will acknowledge receipt of the emergency plan by email.
 If no acknowledgement email is received within 21 days, please contact (02) 9742 7434 to confirm the emergency plan was received.
 If being provided, FRNSW will endeavour to provide the emergency plans report within 40 business days.

-Note: The application must include all relevant information necessary for the consultation.
+Note: The application must include all relevant information necessary for the review.
 If any attachment exceeds 35 MB, please request a FRNSW SharePoint folder for uploading any large files.

-EPs which have been revised or reviewed after the provision of a FRNSW emergency plan report must be submitted with FRNSW.
+Documents recommended to be revised after the provision of a FRNSW emergency plan report must be submitted with FRNSW.

-To lodge a revised or reviewed emergency plan, email firesafety@fire.nsw.gov.au, quoting the Fire and Rescue NSW application reference number along with any additional relevant information required.
-Please ensure that any amended documentation is denoted appropriately by adding corresponding version control details within the revised or reviewed EP.
+To lodge revised documentation, email firesafety@fire.nsw.gov.au, quoting the FRNSW application reference number along with any additional relevant information required.
+Please ensure that any amended documentation is denoted appropriately by adding corresponding version control details.

-FRNSW will acknowledge receipt of the revised or reviewed emergency plan by email.
-If no acknowledgement email is received within 21 days, please contact (02) 9742 7434 to confirm the emergency plan was received.
-If being provided, FRNSW will endeavour to provide the emergency plans report within 40 business days.
+FRNSW will acknowledge receipt of the revised documents by email.
+If no acknowledgement email is received within 21 days, please contact (02) 9742 7434 to confirm the documents were received.

-Note: The application must include all relevant information necessary for the consultation.
+Note: The application must include all relevant information necessary for the review.
 If any attachment exceeds 35 MB, please request a FRNSW SharePoint folder for uploading any large files.